 Access to areas surrounding Games venues will be restricted for safety and operational reasons during the event.
 Changes may include parking restrictions, temporary relocation of bus stops, changes to how intersections work and changes to transport routes.
 We are focused on keeping the city moving during Games time and business and community feedback is important to help us understand how disruptions can be minimised.

-Consultation on the Draft Transport Operations Plan continues until the end of February 2017.
-All feedback will be considered before a final version of the plan is developed.
+The Draft Transport Operations Plan was open for public consultation from 30 November 2016 to 28 February 2017.
+All feedback is currently being considered and will inform the Final Transport Operations Plan, which will be released in the coming months.
 In the lead up to the Games, we will deliver various fact sheets, guides and other tools to ensure everyone is up to date with relevant travel and access information.